hailiangh/hailiangh.github.io/TA/ECEN689_Spring2022/lab7_manual.md

 In this section, we will implement the design on the FPGA.
 - Right click **"top_kalman.v"** in the **"source"** panel and click **"set as top"** (If this file is shown in bold font, it is already the top module).

-- The block ram settings for this lab is shown in the table below.
+- The block RAM settings for this lab is shown in the table below.

     | Block RAM Name | Memory Type |    Port A Settings | Port B Settings|
     | ------------- | ------------- | ------------- | ------------- |